pimoroni/hyperpixel4/README.md

 This command will update your touch settings and screen configuration settings to match, and you can rotate between four modes: left, right, normal, inverted.

-* left - landscape, power/HDMI on bottom
+* `hyperpixel4-rotate left` - landscape, power/HDMI on bottom
-* right - landscape, power/HDMI on top
+* `hyperpixel4-rotate right` - landscape, power/HDMI on top
-* normal - portrait, USB ports on top
+* `hyperpixel4-rotate normal` - portrait, USB ports on top
-* inverted - portrait, USB ports on bottom
+* `hyperpixel4-rotate inverted` - portrait, USB ports on bottom

 This command changes the `display_rotate` parameter in `/boot/config.txt` and changes the touchscreen calibration dropped into `/etc/udev/rules.d/`.